-> To make a local web server public:
+To make a local web server public:

-1. Assign your web server either a fixed IP address or a dynamic IP address using DHCP address reservation.

-In this example, your router always gives your web server an IP address of 192.168.1.33.

-2. In the Port Forwarding/Port Triggering screen, configure the router to forward the HTTP service to the local address of your web server at 192.168.1.33.

-HTTP (port 80) is the standard protocol for web servers.

-3. (Optional) Register a host name with a Dynamic DNS service and specify that name in the Dynamic DNS screen of the router.
+- Assign your web server either a fixed IP address or a dynamic IP address using DHCP address reservation.
+In this example, your router always gives your web server an IP address of 192.168.1.33. - 2.
+On the Port Forwarding/Port Triggering page, configure the router to forward the HTTP service to the local address of your web server at 192.168.1.33. - HTTP (port 80) is the standard protocol for web servers. - (Optional) Register a host name with a Dynamic DNS service and specify that name in the Dynamic DNS page of the router.